Getting Your eBay Business Off The Ground

 Once you have your product/s you need to choose the right selling price.
 Take into account how much it will cost you to buy/make, store, package and post, and consider how much profit margin you want to make on them (be reasonable with this).
 Be aware that there are costs to selling on eBay.

-- eBay allows 20 items per month free of charge to be listed, after this there will be a charge of 35p per item.
+- eBay allows now allows up to 1000 free listing, after this there will be a charge of 35p per item.

 - Adding a product into more than one category costs extra.